devtracer/PageLoadTimer/README.md

+# PageLoadTimerExtension

-# "PageLoadTimerExtension", measures and displays the page's load time.
+measures and displays the page's load time.

 ### How to install?